· winning · 3 min read

 It’s taken me two years.
 Two years of consistent grinding, averaging 60–200 minutes of study a day.
 Two years of balancing this goal with a packed schedule: research commitments, a double-full-time courseload, a healthy relationship, and other skill-building projects.

 I gave up a lot.
 Social media.
 English TV.
 Video games.
-But it wasn’t all for Japanese—it was for something bigger.

 Why Learn Japanese?

-At first, it wasn’t about Japan or anime or manga.
 It wasn’t for travel or culture.

 It was about proving something to myself.